ez80/84-CE-Documentation/introtoassembly.rst

 Introduction to Assembly
 ********************************
-You want more games for the CE?
-Let's learn how to make them ourselves!
+You want more games your shiny new TI-84+CE?
+Why don't you make them yourself?

 What is assembly?
 =================================================